8 Job Perks That Are Slowly Disappearing

 Zolak/iStock

-While pensions and 401ks are similar in that they fund an employee’s retirement plan, many folks bemoan the dwindling option of having a pension, which are generally more reliable and are paid out in guaranteed, regular payments.
+While pensions and 401ks are similar in that they fund an employee’s retirement plan, many folks bemoan the dwindling option of having a pension, which is generally more reliable and is paid out in guaranteed, regular payments.

 2. Fully Paid Health Insurance